 News Outlets and Social Media Might Be Stretching Scientific Truth

 Take a look at the picture and statement above, that claims that hydrogen sulfide (H2S) could ‘help prevent mitochondrial damage, lowing (sic) the risk for cancer, stroke, heart attacks, and more.’
 I first stumbled across this while browsing Instagram, and it was posted by an account that almost exclusively shared science facts.
 Immediately, alarm bells started to ring.

 It didn’t take too long for me to find that it wasn’t just going viral on social media, but similarly reported on ‘trustworthy’ news outlets too:

-A quick search brought me to the University of Exeter’s Research News website, and the article in which the study’s results were first sourced from.
+A quick Google search for the study brought me to the University of Exeter’s Research News website, and the article in which the study’s results were first sourced from.
 It turns out that their researchers had synthesized a compound that could deliver small amounts of H2S to mitochondria in cells, protecting them from damage; since H2S is a known reducing agent (a.k.a antioxidant) this conclusion wasn’t too far-fetched.
 They had then gone on to use this molecule in models of certain diseases and showed that it could protect the mitochondria in cells from oxidative stress.

 Here’s where the public went all aboard the fantasy wagon express.
 Science correspondents from news outlets were probably a little too keen to jump the gun and declare H2S a miracle gas – breathing it in could prevent the onset of cancer, stroke, heart attacks, arthritis and a bunch of other diseases.

 But has the damage already been done?
 Once something goes viral, it becomes extremely difficult to retract a story as it would have been shared many times.
 People are much quicker to react to an extraordinary piece of news than a public retraction of it.